Journal

 • Magazines, newspapers and books are a great addition, sometimes you can pick them up from the lobby or lounges.
 Placed on the bed, sofa, coffee table, shelves, next to or under the TV, on the balcony table or subbed by the pool.
 A good read is entertaining and adds a human presence.
 One tip: headings and brands printed on the magazine cover and inserts should not be readable.
 I suggest using books on generic thematic like cooking, travel, spa and wellness.
 We do not want to advertise other brands.

-• Bags, shoes, scarfs, clothing, hats, sunglasses, eyeglasses, makeup and perfumes are additional accessories which sometimes bring the human element too.
+• Bags, shoes, scarfs, clothing, hats, sunglasses, reading glasses, makeup and perfumes are additional accessories which sometimes bring the human element too.
 I would add candles and scented sticks but for safety reasons some brands might not want to include these.

 • Decorative elements, like small statues, vases, glasses, small plates, cushions make the place look cozy.
 They need to be styled and arranged.